Waste Reduction and Recycling Incentive Grants

 Targeted Brownfields - Section 128(a) Assessment Grants

-Under Section 128(a) of the federal Small Business Liability Relief and Brownfields Revitalization Act, the federal government awards funds to the Nebraska Department of Environmental Quality to provide financial assistance to communities and counties interested in redeveloping property to conduct environmental site assessments on sites that may be contaminated.
+Under Section 128(a) of the federal Small Business Liability Relief and Brownfields Revitalization Act, the federal government awards funds to the Nebraska Department of Environment & Energy to provide financial assistance to communities and counties interested in redeveloping property to conduct environmental site assessments on sites that may be contaminated.
 Common brownfield properties include vacant or under-utilized industrial or commercial property in older parts of communities, such as railroad facilities, salvage yards, dry cleaners, landfills, gas stations, and a variety of other sites.

 Small Community Matching Grants